Brick and Mortar Stores vs Online Retail Sites

 How Can Small Business Take Advantage of Online and In-store Shopping Trends?

 In today's market, virtually all large brick-and-mortar retailers also have a strong online presence.
 For small brick-and-mortar businesses, deciding whether or not to spend the time and effort to expand into online sales is less clear.
-According to Forbes, only about 28 percent of small businesses make their sales through the internet.
+According to Insureon, only about 29% of small businesses make their sales through the internet.

 Given that most people tend to search for businesses on the internet, your business should always have an online presence, even if it consists of a Facebook page or simple website containing your address and contact information, as well as a brief description of your product or service offerings.